KODESRINAGAHARSHAVARDHAN/Ros2_Hazard_Detection/README.md

 In the image the object detection using the opencv. we need to open new terminal and see all the topics by using the command ros2 topic list
 STEP6:-
 At last we need echo the topic /weapon_alert using the command ros2 topic echo <topic_name>. when given input object is scaned by camera it gives an alert as weapon detected!.

+## Usage:
+For Detecting the Hazard Object in the Environment Execution of code metioned above as Video